Remember: The Research Process is fluid, and you should find that your research journey moves back and forth through the outlined steps.

 Once a researcher has determined the methodologies of their research project, they can begin to collect raw data from various sources in order to conduct their study.
 This data may exist within a database, or some researchers generate new data.

 After outlining their methodologies and designing a scientific research experiment, researchers ask for feedback from their professional peers.
-The critique of one's research helps an individual to avoid submitting their work to publishing companies with errors or inconsistencies.
+The critique of one's research helps an individual to avoid submitting their work to publishing companies with errors, biases, or inconsistencies.

 Once researchers have gone through prior steps of The Research Process, they are ready to share their findings (regardless of the outcome) with other researchers.
-Publication allows researchers to contribute to the tradition of ongoing scholarly conversation.
+Remember: Research seeks to find answers to questions, not to construct illusions.
+Publication of authentic research allows researchers to contribute to the tradition of ongoing scholarly conversation.

 Prior to selecting a publishing company to which they want to submit their work, researchers do a thorough investigation into the ethics of the publishing companies to whom they reach out.
 After submitting an article to a scholarly journal or open education repository, if accepted, the article undergoes a rigorous review by subject specialists in the author's area of research.
 This extensive editorial peer review process is essential for maintaining the production of high-quality information.